harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/disk-fill.md

 id: disk-fill
 title: Disk fill
 ---
-It is a chaos fault that results in disk stress by filling up the ephemeral storage of the pod on a node.
-This fault:
+Disk fill is a Kubernetes pod-level chaos fault that:
+- Applies disk stress by filling up the ephemeral storage of the pod on a node.
 - Evicts the application pod when the capacity filled exceeds the pod's ephemeral storage limit.
 - Tests the ephemeral storage limits and ensures that the parameters are sufficient.
 - Tests the application's resiliency to disk stress/replica evictions.